Frequently Asked Questions

 How much stuff do you have, anyway?

 To be blunt, we're not sure.
 We have acquired the records of other firms and absorbed them into our retrieval system, and we've been scanning right along, so the entire paper collection has never been in one building at the same time.
 (Once they are scanned, originals are transferred to the Maryland State Archives.)
 However, we can give some hints at the enormity of the pile: There are 230,843 directories (as of January 2021) comprising the digital collection.
-For a couple of reasons, it is not easy to get a precise count of the number of images, but there are well over 2.8 million, and the whole archive tree (comprised mostly of 50% jpeg images--which are small files) now comprises over 1.2 terabytes of data.
-An average of 500 megabytes of images are added each day.
+For a couple of reasons, it is not easy to get a precise count of the number of images, but there are well over 2.8 million, and the whole archive tree (comprised mostly of 50% jpeg images--which are small files) now comprises over 2.2 terabytes of data.
+An average of 50 megabytes of images are added each day.
 And we estimate that around ninety-five percent of what we control is now online.

 What are the system requirements for this site?

 Although we have tried to make our site usable on all systems, some of the functionality on the site assumes some things about your machine.
 First, we use javascript extensively, both for basic functionality (like The New Martenet Atlas) and for other enhancements meant to add polish to the site.
 If you have javascript turned off in your browser, a good percentage of what we have built will not work--if you can log on at all.
-Historically folks turned off javascript as a security precaution, but to a large extent any modern browser's javascript engine is pretty secure.
+Historically, some folks turned off javascript as a security precaution, but to a large extent any modern browser's javascript engine is pretty secure.
 We advise turning it on.

 What are all these "Series?"